Add a Framework

 Example

-Here’s the full Flask server as a reference:
+Here’s the Flask server as a reference:

 src/Servers/FlaskServer/probe.json